 Share your best cases with us

-Evgenia: It is difficult to choose one case.
-In my opinion, the Kalenda furniture store was the most successful for me.
-The store owners are from Romania, and we were an exact match.
-We discussed the design a lot and to the point, they gave me all the materials on time (brand book, icons and some of their developments, content and photos).
+Jane: It’s challenging to select just one case, but I would say that the Kalenda furniture store project stands out as the most successful for me.
+The store owners are from Romania, and we had a great synergy.
+We had extensive and focused discussions about the design, and they provided all the necessary materials on time, including the brand book, icons, some of their own developments, content, and photos.

 - Give detailed answers to the questions in the brief.
 Although not mandatory, this document greatly helps to understand the specifics of the site and other background information.
 The brief gives the designer an initial understanding of the direction in which to move.